-This almond butter smoothie takes a page right out of my childhood.
-It’s inspired by the classic peanut butter and jelly sandwich, yet taken for a healthy twist.
+This banana almond butter smoothie takes a page right out of my childhood.
+It's inspired by the classic peanut butter and jelly sandwich, yet optimized with a healthy twist.

 By adding plenty of protein and healthy fats, we've been able to boost this smoothie into a great meal replacement.
 This means you won't gulp down these 16 ounces and be hungry 30 minutes later.
 You'll be full until the next meal!